Image Build

 ERROR: The following commands may help:

-Until all succeeded appears, indicating successful compilation
+Until all succeeded appears, it indicates a successful build.

 NOTE: Tasks Summary: Attempted 15639 tasks of which 3 didn't need to be rerun and all succeeded.